 Sleep ScienceMar 29, 20267 min read

-What Is Sleep Efficiency?
-The Number That Matters More Than Hours Slept
+Sleep Efficiency Percentage: The Number That Matters More Than Hours Slept

-Sleep efficiency is the percentage of your time in bed that you spend actually sleeping.
-The formula: divide your total sleep time by the total time you spent in bed, then multiply by 100.
-If you were in bed for 8 hours and slept for 7, your sleep efficiency is 87.5%.
+Your sleep efficiency percentage is the ratio of time in bed that you spend actually sleeping.
+If you were in bed for 8 hours and slept for 7, your sleep efficiency percentage is 87.5%.
 That number — not just "I slept 7 hours" — is what tells you whether your sleep was genuinely restorative.
 Most people track hours.
-Sleep scientists track efficiency.
+Sleep scientists track sleep efficiency percentage.

-What Is Sleep Efficiency?
-The Number That Matters More Than Hours Slept
+Sleep Efficiency Percentage: The Number That Matters More Than Hours Slept

 TL;DR